-Each year during May, there will be a Secondary Awards Assembly scheduled at night to honor students for their academic achievement.
+Each year during May, there will be two awards assemblies scheduled to honor students for their academic achievement in Junior High and High School.
 Invitations will be sent to students and parents that will be receiving awards.

 Bullying (All Grade Levels)